DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Conclusions

 \section{Conclusions}

-We have introduced a flexible, task-agnostic simulation framework for DecNef that allows experimenters to explore and refine neurofeedback protocols \textit{in silico} before applying them to human participants.
-Unlike existing biologically or cognitively focused approaches, our method provides direct access to the induced states and the learning dynamics that drive them, making the DecNef process fully transparent and analyzable.\\
+We have introduced an adaptable and task-flexible simulation framework for DecNef that allows experimenters to explore and refine neurofeedback protocols \textit{in silico} before applying them to human participants.
+Unlike existing biologically or cognitively focused approaches, our method provides direct access to the induced states and the learning dynamics that drive them, making the DecNef process fully transparent and analyzable.

 By offering modular components for generators, discriminators, and update rules, the framework accommodates a wide range of experimental designs and supports systematic evaluation of protocol parameters and potential design.
-This enables researchers to identify both effective strategies and potential failures, reducing the trial-and-error burden of \textit{in vivo} experimentation.\\
+This enables researchers to identify both effective strategies and potential failures, reducing the trial-and-error burden of \textit{in vivo} experimentation.

-Ultimately, this work contributes a new tool for the neurofeedback community: one that bridges the gap between computational modeling and experimental practice, facilitates methodological innovation, and lays the groundwork for more robust and efficient development of DecNef protocols.\\
+Ultimately, this work contributes a new tool for the neurofeedback community: one that bridges the gap between computational modeling and experimental practice, facilitates methodological innovation, and lays the groundwork for more robust and efficient development of DecNef protocols.